oddbird/oddleventy/README.md

 - `package.json` (`engines.node` field)
 - `.circleci/config.yml` (`docker.image` field)

-To upgrade the yarn version used by OddLeventy, run `yarn set version <new-version>`.
+To upgrade the yarn version used by OddLeventy, update the version number in these places and then run `yarn set version <new-version>` to upgrade:

+- `package.json` (`engines.yarn` field)

 ### Install dependencies